SymbioticLab/FedScale/examples/tutorial/FLAlgorithm.md

-# Building your own FL algorithm with FedScale
+# Building Your Own FL Algorithm with FedScale

 This tutorial will show you how to implement your own FL algorithm, such as optimization or client selection algorithms, using FedScale.